-The results showed that in height the oxygen saturation was similar in both groups and all the subjects worsened their performance with respect to sea level.
+The results showed that oxygen saturation in height was similar in both groups and all subjects worsened their performance compared to sea level.

-However, another subsequent study conducted in people who habitually resided in height and who did not have a caloric deficit did not observe benefits from carbohydrate supplementation (5).
+However, another later study conducted in people who habitually resided in height and who did not have a caloric deficit did not observe benefits from carbohydrate supplementation (5).

 Conclusion: So you have to eat more carbohydrates?

 Carbohydrates are the main source of energy when doing intensity exercise.
-If training is done at altitude this relative intensity increases.
+If training at altitude is performed, this relative intensity increases.